 Show All Answers

-Street trees grow between the sidewalk and the road in front of a property.
-This distinction is important because the 50-50 Street Tree and Sidewalk programs cover only work associated with street trees.
+Understanding the difference between a street tree and a private tree is important because the 50-50 Street Tree and Sidewalk Programs cover only work associated with street trees.

 For many years the City maintained street trees on behalf of property owners.
 In 2010 due to significant budget and staffing cuts, the responsibility for maintaining street trees returned to property owners.

 12.30.200 Maintenance of landscaping along or in the street right-of-way.